Signed in as:

 Thanks to Kimberle Crenshaw, we understand that some categories meet others like streets do, at intersections.
 "Intersectionality" is a way to talk about the ways in which being pushed into one social category or another, complicates who we are, how we're perceived in society.

-Black and Indigenous youth with intellectual and/or developmental dis/abilities are often categorized not only according to race and culture, but also according to other socially constructed categories that feed society's intellectual and developmental expectations.
+Black and racialized youth with and without intellectual dis/abilities are often categorized not only according to race and culture, but also according to other categories (like gender, sexuality, ethnicity, etc.) that push people to the margins of society. .

-Intersectional Justice is a way to resist the status quo.
+Intersectional Justice is one way to resist the status quo.

 Intersectional Justice resists multi-marginalizing social categories.
 Resistance involves confronting, challenging, defying and even re-claiming multi-layered labels.